Ahn Gwi-ryeong: Career

 Ahn Gwi-ryeong began her career as an announcer at Gwangju Broadcasting in 2014 before joining YTN as an announcer in April 2016.
 In January 2022, she resigned from YTN and transitioned into politics, joining the election campaign committee of Lee Jae-myung, the presidential candidate of the Democratic Party of Korea, where she served as a spokesperson.

 In the 2024 South Korean legislative election, Ahn received a strategic nomination to run in the Seoul Dobong District 1 constituency.
 However, she was defeated, securing 47.89% of the vote and finishing in second place.

 On January 18, 2024, the broadcasting journalists' unions for JTBC and the National Union of Media Workers released a public statement criticizing Ahn and Lee Jeong-heon for leaving journalism to join the Democratic Party.
 The statement argued that such actions constituted a breach of professional ethics.

 Ahead of the 2024 South Korean legislative election, incumbent In Jae-keun announced that she would not be running for re-election in the Dobong A constituency.

-On February 23, 2024, the Democratic Party nominated former YTN anchor Ahn Gwi-ryeong as its candidate for Dobong A.

 Despite the constituency's historical preference for Democratic Party candidates and its predecessor parties, Ahn narrowly lost to Kim Jae-sub of the conservative People Power Party.

 Kim's victory was notable, as he was one of only three People Power Party candidates to win in Seoul constituencies north of the Han River.

 In November 2024, Ahn Gwi-ryeong was fined 700,000 Korean won for violating the Public Official Election Act.